Carney Institute for Brain Science

 The human brain is a computational organ.

 It stores a lifetime of memories, recognizes faces in the blink of an eye, learns from experience, plans for the future and communicates fluidly.
-To demystify how the brain accomplishes such complex tasks with precision and speed, the Center for Computational Brain Science (CCBS) fosters collaborations between basic brain science researchers and engineers, mathematicians and computer scientists, and brings computational neuroscience innovations to clinical applications and commercialization.
+To demystify how the brain accomplishes such complex tasks with precision and speed, the Nancy G. Zimmerman Center for Computational Brain Science fosters collaborations between basic brain science researchers and engineers, mathematicians and computer scientists, and brings computational neuroscience innovations to clinical applications and commercialization.

 Our Work

-• CCBS catalyzes new collaborations across campus, engaging mathematicians, computer scientists, biologists, physicists, engineers, behavioral economists and cognitive neuroscientists.
+• catalyzes new collaborations across campus, engaging mathematicians, computer scientists, biologists, physicists, engineers, behavioral economists and cognitive neuroscientists.

-• CCBS invests in high-risk, high-gain research with the potential for conversion to startups, thereby accelerating the translation of computational approaches to clinical applications and commercialization.
+• invests in high-risk, high-gain research with the potential for conversion to startups, thereby accelerating the translation of computational approaches to clinical applications and commercialization.